Department of Communications

 TSU TV News, Sports and Entertainment programs are produced by students in a state-of-the-art studio with two studio sets and a multi-row control room.
 Video news and production now features 18 Avid or 16 Final Cut Pro video edit work stations.
 WTST, Tennessee State University Campus Radio, is our student-run radio station and is open to all students.
 The station is now in brand new facilities.
 Students have won hundreds of awards in recent years.
 The program now features an annual student 48 hour film challenge.
 In new media, the TSU News Network is a new entity involving the multiplatform distribution of student media.

-COMMUNICATION STUDIES: Preparing you for a variety of careers
+Preparing you for a variety of careers

 Communication Studies promotes the responsible use of communication as a tool in a variety of situations: interpersonal, small group, intercultural, and corporate settings.
 Students gain an understanding of how communication serves as the organizing feature of relationships: interpersonal, work, societal and more.